snSMART & Other Rare Disease Trials

 Workshop Format:

-Two-Day Synchronous Online Workshop
+Two-Day Online Workshop Recording

 In the United States, the Food and Drug Administration’s Orphan Drug Act defines a rare disease as one that affects less than 200,000 people.
 Although a given rare disease may affect only a small number, cumulatively, an estimated 7,000-10,000 rare diseases impact 25-30 million Americans and 236-446 million people globally.
 Only 11-15% of these diseases have had at least one product show potential for diagnosis, prevention or treatment under the orphan drug designation in the US, and only 4-6% have a product approved.
 A large gap must be bridged to adequately address the significant burden of rare diseases, but challenges in designing clinical trials create obstacles to meeting this urgent need.